Fine-tune a language model for chat completion in the Azure AI Foundry

 Fine-tune a GPT-3.5 model

-1. Save the training dataset as JSONL file locally: https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/main/data/travel-finetune.jsonl
+1. Download the training dataset at https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/refs/heads/main/data/travel-finetune-hotel.jsonland save it as a JSONL file locally.

-2. Navigate to the Fine-tuning page under the Tools section, using the menu on the left.
+2. Navigate to the Fine-tuning page under the Build and customize section, using the menu on the left.

-3. Select the button to add a new fine-tune model, select the gpt-35-turbo model, and select Confirm.
+3. Select the button to add a new fine-tune model, select the gpt-35-turbo model, select Next and then Confirm.

 4. Fine-tune the model using the following configuration: